Like Us / Follow Us - For a Chance To Be Featured.

 Do you have any tattoos & how many: I only have 13.

-Who or what are your influences: I’m inspired by the creation life around me.
-Im inspired by the creators around me.
-I don’t art watch often to secure my own artistic process, but i get hyped up by seeing others pushing toward their goals.
+Who or what are your influences: I’m inspired by the creation of life around me.
+I’m inspired by the creators around me.
+I don’t art watch often to secure my own artistic process, but I get hyped up by seeing others pushing toward their goals.

-What do you want the world to know about your tattoo life and any advice you can give to the aspiring tattoo artist.
+What do you want the world to know about your tattoo life and is there any advice you can give to the aspiring tattoo artist.